UnivLille-Meta/Miage23/TP.md

 Add in your repository a `Readme.md` file with the following information:
 - Installation instructions: what should we download to run your project? in what order?
 Please test these installation instructions and make sure everything works
+   - please define a baseline.
+They are documented in Pharo's awesome wiki.
 - Usage instructions: What should we do to run your project?
 How do we use it?
 How do we interact with it?
 - Where is your code/tests located?
 Should we take care of something?